Professional caregivers are a distinctive breed.

 patients’ lives.

 • Diplomacy.
-Tone of voice and body language speaks volumes
+The tone of voice and body language speaks volumes

 about one’s demeanor.
 Diplomacy is necessary for caregivers to ensure they